awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-imagebuilder-image.md

 Returns the Amazon Resource Name \(ARN\) of the image\.
 For example, `arn:aws:imagebuilder:us-west-2:123456789012:image/mybasicrecipe/2019.12.03/1`\.

 `ImageId`  <a name="ImageId-fn::getatt"></a>
 Returns the AMI ID of the Amazon EC2 AMI in the Region in which you are using Image Builder\.
+Values are returned only for AMIs, and not for container images\.

 `ImageUri`  <a name="ImageUri-fn::getatt"></a>
-Not currently supported by AWS CloudFormation\.
+Returns a list of URIs for container images created in the context Region\.
+Values are returned only for container images, and not for AMIs\.

 `Name`  <a name="Name-fn::getatt"></a>
 Returns the name of the image\.